mustafamirali02/mustafamirali02/README.md

 💼 I'm looking for a Remote Co-Op/Internship in Software Engineering.
 - Proficient in Python and Processing
-- Comfortable in Java
+- Comfortable with C and Java
-- Familiar with C and RISC-V Assembly
+- Familiar with RISC-V Assembly

 📫 You can reach me at here.is.mustafa.ali@gmail.com, or SkyLon#8373 on Discord.